 Hardin entered the coaching ranks as a student assistant with the Golden Eagles of Tennessee Tech.
 While at Tennessee Tech, Hardin was part of back-to-back Ohio Valley Conference championship squads and a quarterfinal finish in the NIT.
 The Golden Eagles posted a 47-16 overall record and a 28-4 mark in the OVC.

 The Elizabethton, Tenn. native has coached 18 players that have played and/or still playing professional basketball with one playing in the National Basketball Association’s D-League.

 Hardin is following in the footsteps of his father, Tony Hardin, a former high school coach in Tennessee for over 30 years.
 Prior to Tennessee Tech, Hardin served as an assistant coach with his father, who owns a career record of 520-290.

 Hardin is married to the former Tanika Andrews, a teacher in Bristol, Tenn.
 They are the proud parents of Lyla Gail Hardin and Campbell Steven Hardin.
 The Hardin family resides in Elizabethton, Tenn.

-Daniel Waln enters his third season as men's basketball assistant coach and recruiting coordinator at Lees-McRae.
+Daniel Waln enters his fourth season as men's basketball assistant coach and recruiting coordinator at Lees-McRae in 2017-18.

 Waln has been a key part in landing big time talent at Lees-McRae.
 His past two recruiting classes have included six three-star recruits.
 Known for his recruiting prowess, Waln has landed some of the East Coast’s top prep players as Lees-McRae’s recruiting coordinator.